neolp/itmp/README.md

 "Arguments" is a list of positional result elements (each of arbitrary type) or dictionary of keyword result elements (each of arbitrary type).
 The Arguments may be empty or even omitted.

-"Options"is a dictionary that allows to provide additional options.
+"Options" is a dictionary that allows to provide additional options.

 _Example_